victorybiz/Handling-Laravel-CsrfToken-Expiration-Exception/README.md

 In Laravel, when you submit a form with expired csrf token, an error with `TokenMismatchException` is thrown.

-To handle this exception gracefully and redirect back tom the form with an error message and form inputs, look at your `app/Exceptions/Handler.php`, at the `render($request, Exception $exception)` method/function.
+To handle this exception gracefully and redirect back to the form with an error message and form inputs, look at your `app/Exceptions/Handler.php`, at the `render($request, Exception $exception)` method/function.

 Refactor the `render($request, Exception $exception)` method/function with the codes below.